Angst (2000 film): Reception

 ABC's Julie Rigg described the production as a "sweetly enjoyable film which almost works".
+David Stratton gave the film four out of five stars.

+Writer Anthony O’Connor claims that after its VHS rental release the movie was frequently stolen from video rental shops, where the film did well.

 Box office

-Angst took $58,850 at the box office in Australia, which is equivalent to $73,318 in 2009 dollars.
+Angst took $58,850 at the box office in Australia, which is equivalent to $117,445 in 2025 dollars.